dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/typography/typographic-rules.md

 The default font for all web applications is the `DNB` font.

-You can download the [DNB font files as a ZIP package](https://github.com/dnbexperience/eufemia/blob/develop/packages/dnb-ui-lib/assets/fonts/DNB.zip?raw=true) **Last update: March 10, 2020**.
+You can download the [DNB font files as a ZIP package](https://github.com/dnbexperience/eufemia/blob/develop/packages/dnb-ui-lib/assets/fonts/DNB.zip?raw=true) **Last update: November 8, 2020**.

 Make sure it is installed on your system so you can use the design resources.